 Spencer seemed an emissary from a faraway continent, and I sensed some deeper significance in our unlikely meeting at this odd junction of my life.
 I found his accent refreshing, and appreciated his nonchalant aura of adventure and travel.
 I pictured ferries and railroad tickets, luggage on docks, a well-worn passport in the pocket of faded dungarees.
 Heck, maybe I’d even visit him in Australia one day.
 Would I like to see Australia?
 I had an invitation now.
-And just because it had never occurred to me, didn’t mean it couldn’t happen.
+And just because it had never occurred to me, that didn’t mean it couldn’t happen.
 There was a whole world out there, and Spencer radiated with possibilities.

-I wish I could say that I ran away with Spencer, or even that we spent the day together.
+Oh, I wish I could say that I ran away with Spencer, or even that we spent the day together.
 But my father would be back at two to pick me up, and despite the glimmers of defiance in me, my default position was compliance and resignation.
 And I’d like to tell you that I said no to marrying the boyfriend in Chicago, but it seemed like the line of least resistance at the time, an easy way out, although it wasn’t.
 In less than a month, I would be wearing my beige mini-dress at the Cook County Courthouse, becoming the wife of the medical student.
 I would spend that night crying and the next few years leaving, and a decade of confusion would ensue.
 It was a necessary detour, I suppose.